- September 12, 2018

 How to improve data accuracy through the entire end-to-end supply chain

 In order to create profitable products that also satisfy consumers’ demands, retailers need collaboration-building insight, gathered across business silos and the extended supply chain.
-Thus, many retailers are beginning to discover that the latest innovations in Product Lifecycle Management (Retail PLM) are combining, Retail Sourcing, Supply Chain Lifecycle Management and Product Information Management (PIM) all on one holistic solution.
+Thus, many retailers are beginning to discover that the latest innovations in PLM Software (Retail PLM) are combining, Retail Sourcing, Supply Chain Lifecycle Management and Product Information Management (PIM) all on one holistic solution.
 This innovative PLM/PIM/SCM hybrid system could support useful supply chain insights and greatly improve whole chain data accuracy and integrity to maximize efficiency and accuracy and at the same time, minimize the impact and cost of supply chain data dysfunction.
-To learn more about today’s 99% data accuracy, product lifecycle management (retail PLM) and supply chain management (SCM) tools or for more information about CBX Software please Contact Us and if you like what you read, please follow CBX on LinkedIn.
+To learn more about today’s 99% data accuracy, PLM software (retail PLM) and supply chain management (SCM) tools or for more information about CBX Software please Contact Us and if you like what you read, please follow CBX on LinkedIn.